— UNDERSTAND · NAVIGATE · GROW · TOGETHER

 A supportive setting where siblings can connect, express what family life feels like for them, and make room for their own needs and perspectives.

 Neurodiversity-affirming care does not ignore distress.
-It helps us understand the waters your child is navigating—and refuses to frame the person as something to fix.
+It helps us understand the waters that your child is navigating — and refuses to frame the person as something to fix.

 The child has a voice